RenanCMarques/simulation_exercise/README.md

 # README

-The R script provided in this repository was my resolution to this exercise.
+The R script provided in this repository was my solution to this exercise.

 ## Instructions for the simulation exercise